trytriplex/triplex/apps/electron/README.md

 # @triplex/electron

-This package contains the code for the standalone Electron app.
+This package contains the code for the deprecated standalone Electron app.

 To run locally: